adela-addamsova/photo-gallery-web/README.md

-# photoGalleryWeb
+# photo-gallery-web

-Web page to show my photography.
+Simple web page for presenting pictures.
-Currently implementing more php and js code to make it less static.
+It'based on PHP and JavaScript and SQL database will be implemented soon.